jeonghoyeo7/squad/x/liquidfarming/spec/07_hooks.md

 When `AfterStaked` hook is delivered, the following operation is performed.
 - LF coins are minted according to the mint rate.
+- LF coins are sent to the farmer.